 How Your Assignment of Experience Credits to ABE Works — Your Plan's Unique Charitable Giving Feature

-Founded by the ABA in 1942, the American Bar Endowment is a §501(c)(3) not-for-profit organization composed of Members of the American Bar Association.
-ABE makes annual grants to the American Bar Foundation and ABA Fund for Justice and Education to fulfill ABE’s charitable purpose of improving the administration of justice, one of our profession’s highest obligations, by funding research, public service and educational projects in the field of law.
-ABE also maintains a Legal Legacy Fund for the permanent support of its grantees.
-By participating in the Endowment’s group insurance programs, designed for and available only to ABA Members, Members can contribute to these efforts.
-Attorneys who enroll in ABE-sponsored insurance programs agree that their share of any experience credits paid on the policies may be retained by the Endowment for its charitable purposes unless reclaimed as outlined below.
-The Internal Revenue Service has ruled that Members who leave their experience credits with the Endowment are eligible for a charitable contribution deduction on their individual income tax returns.
+Founded by the ABA in 1942, the American Bar Endowment (ABE) is a §501(c)(3) not-for-profit organization composed of members of the American Bar Association.
+ABE makes annual grants to the American Bar Foundation and the ABA Fund for Justice and Education to fulfill ABE’s charitable purpose of improving the administration of justice, one of our profession’s highest obligations, by funding research, public service and educational projects in the field of law.
+ABE also maintains the Legal Legacy Fund for the permanent support of its grantees.
+By participating in ABE’s group insurance programs, designed for and available only to ABA members, members can contribute to these efforts.
+ABA members who enroll in ABE-sponsored insurance programs agree that their share of any experience credits payable on the group policies may be retained by ABE for its charitable purposes unless reclaimed as outlined below.
+The Internal Revenue Service has ruled that members who donate their experience credits to ABE are eligible for a charitable contribution deduction on their individual income tax returns.
 Contributions to ABE are tax deductible under Section 170(c) of the U.S. Internal Revenue Code, in accordance with IRS regulations and the March 1987 ruling provided to ABE by the IRS.

 Members who donate experience credits to ABE make a difference.
 These funds, after administrative expenses, are the primary source of ABE’s charitable grants and additions to the Legal Legacy Fund.
-Insured Members who donate their experience credits help meet their professional and public responsibilities, as well as obtain valuable coverage for their families.
-About 85% of Members donate their experience credits; these Members are notified each year by late January of the amount, if any, of their dividend donation for the prior year.
-(Experience credits are not guaranteed, and in any given year, a given plan may not pay experience credits; experience credits will vary from year to year.)
+Insured members who donate their experience credits help meet their professional and public responsibilities, as well as obtaining valuable coverage for their families.
+About 85% of members donate their experience credits; these members are notified each year by late January of the amount, if any, of their dividend donation for the prior year.
+(Experience credits are not guaranteed, and in any given year, a given plan may not pay a dividend; experience credits will vary from year to year.)

 This plan is underwritten by The United States Life Insurance Company in the City of New York, domiciled in New York State with their principal place of business located at One World Financial Center, 200 Liberty Street, New York, NY 10281, licensed in all states, plus DC, except PR.
-This information is a brief summary of benefits only and is subject to the terms, conditions exclusions and limitations of Group Policy No. G-610,155, Form No. G-19000.
+This information is a brief summary of benefits only and is subject to the terms, conditions, exclusions and limitations of Group Policy No. G-610,155, Form No. G-19000.
 Coverage may vary or may not be available in all states.
 The underwriting risks, financial obligations and support functions associated with products issued by the United States Life Insurance Company in the City of New York are its responsibility.